GluuFederation/docs-gg-prod/docs/source/index.md

 ## Prerequisites

 - GG requires an installation of the [Gluu Server](https://gluu.org/) for OAuth2, UMA and OpenID Connect use cases.

-## Features

-Primary use cases and functionality supported by Gluu Gateway include:

-- Authentication by OAuth2/UMA bearer tokens and JWT
-- Authorization by OAuth/UMA scopes
-- Proxy websites, acting as an OpenID Connect Relying Party (RP)
-- Control access to API's by delegating the decision to an Open Policy Agent server (PDP)
-- Collect and report usage metrics
-- Provide a web GUI to simplify ongoing administration
-- Support Kong plugins to enable rate limiting, logging, and many other capabilities

 ## Components